What is a Targeted Literature Review (TLR)?

 Studies have shown that people with a family history of brain aneurysms are more likely to have an aneurysm themselves.
 However, no studies have reported the prevalence and incidence of familial intracranial aneurysms (hereditary brain aneurysms) within the general population.
-This would give a valuable insight into the predicted number of total individuals affected by the condition and support the finalisation and updating of screening recommendations.
+This would give valuable insight into the predicted number of total individuals affected by the condition and support the finalisation and updating of screening recommendations.

 Multiple genetic candidates have been associated with hereditary brain aneurysms.
-However, the discrepancies between some studies and the limited understanding of how genetic variants lead to brain aneurysm development means there is not a ‘confirmed’ list of genetic candidates that cause hereditary brain aneurysms.
+However, the discrepancies between some studies and the limited understanding of how genetic variants lead to brain aneurysm development mean there is not a ‘confirmed’ list of genetic candidates that cause hereditary brain aneurysms.
 Further research into this area may help consolidate the list of genetic candidates and allow for genetic screening techniques to be developed.

 National and International Guidelines